subhash011/Project-Allocation/README.md

 > All the dependencies will be installed which otherwise have to be installed with `npm i --save packagename`.

+After the above steps are completed, in the backend folder, replace the 'environment.txt' file with a file named '.env' and add all the required parameters as mentioned in the environment.txt file.

 ## Configuring Angular app

 The above commands will install all the required packages but some changes are to made for the application to run as expected: